 The Ohkay Hotel Casino in Ohkay Owinge reopened to VIP customers on June 13 and to the general public on June 15, according to published reports.
 The Isleta Casino in Albuquerque also reopened to invited guests and VIP customers, including Gold Card members.
 The Taos Mountain Casino also reopened on June 15, according to its website.
 Casinos statewide closed in mid-March.
 The Navajo Nation said its three casinos in New Mexico — Fire Rock, Northern Edge and Flowing Water casinos — would reopen on July 5 at 50% capacity, according to a news release.
 New health and safety measures will be in place, including employees wearing face masks.

 LEGISLATURE: The legislative session has ended.

-The Oneida Indian Nation tentatively plans to reopen three casinos — Turning Stone Resort Casino, Point Place Casino and Yellow Brick Road Casino — on June 10, according to a story on syracuse.com.
-In addition to new health and social-distancing measures, the casinos will not allow anyone from outside a 120-mile radius of the casinos to enter, according to the report.
+The Oneida Indian Nation reopened its three casinos — Turning Stone Resort Casino, Point Place Casino and Yellow Brick Road Casino — on June 10, according to published reports.
+In addition to new health and social-distancing measures, the casinos was not allowing anyone from outside a 120-mile radius of the casinos to enter, according to a syracuse.com report.

-The website reported that the Lakeside Entertainment casino in Union Springs was the first gaming operation in New York to reopen.
-The slot machine-only facility, run by the Cayuga Nation, says it is exempt from the state restrictions imposed by Gov. Andrew Cuomo, the report said.
+The Lakeside Entertainment casino in Union Springs was the first gaming operation in New York to reopen.
+The slot machine-only facility, run by the Cayuga Nation, says it is exempt from the state restrictions imposed by Cuomo, the report said.
 It also reopened under stricter health and social-distancing guidelines.